-The story of Frank Abagnale Jr., before his 19th birthday, successfully forged millions of dollars' worth of checks while posing as a Pan Am pilot, a doctor, and legal prosecutor as a seasoned and dedicated FBI agent pursues him.
+A seasoned FBI agent pursues Frank Abagnale Jr. who, before his 19th birthday, successfully forged millions of dollars' worth of checks while posing as a Pan Am pilot, a doctor, and a legal prosecutor.

 An adaptation of F. Scott Fitzgerald's Long Island-set novel, where Midwesterner Nick Carraway is lured into the lavish world of his neighbor, Jay Gatsby.
 Soon enough, however, Carraway will see through the cracks of Gatsby's nouveau riche existence, where obsession, madness, and tragedy await.Written by

 In my younger and more vulnerable years, my father gave me some advice.
 "Always try to see the best in people," he would say.
 As a consequence, I'm inclined to reserve all judgements.
 But even I have a limit.

 See more »

 Jay Gatsby's flower symbol is shown throughout the credits with different letters in place of the 'JG'.
 The 3rd to last flower, preceding the music section, has 'JZ' in it (an homage to the film's soundtrack producer Jay Z. The last flower has the movie's traditional 'JG' in it.
 See more »

 Hearts A Mess

 Written by Gotye, William A. Attaway (as William Attaway) and Irving Burgie